jeslacourse/jeslacourse.github.io/_pages/2016-05-17-california-canvass-map.md

   - volunteer work
 ---

-"Grassroots Organization for the Democratic Campaign • Spring 2016"
+Grassroots Organization for the Democratic Campaign • Spring 2016

 > I'll likely be revisiting this project in the future to see how my analysis has changed.
 With that said, I'm presenting this project as I did in 2016.
 So much has changed in the last four years.
 I'm excited to rework this project and pull in some fresh data.
 It should make for a very interesting before-and-after.